Marcos wants PH fisheries code amendment to 'protect fisherfolk, resources'

 This is AI generated summarization, which may have errors.
 For context, always refer to the full article.

-MANILA, Philippines – President Ferdinand Marcos Jr. said on Monday, July 24, during his second State of the Nation Address (SONA) that Republic Act No. 10654 or the amended Fisheries code must be revised to “protect both the interests of our fisherfolk and our fisheries and aquatic resources.”
+MANILA, Philippines – President Ferdinand Marcos Jr. on Monday, July 24, urged Congress to support his plan to revise the Republic Act No. 10654 or the amended Fisheries Code to “protect both the interests of our fisherfolk and our fisheries and aquatic resources.”

-Marcos is hopeful that introducing amendments would make the law more science-based.
+Marcos, who said this in his second State of the Nation Address (SONA), is hopeful that introducing amendments to the law would make it more science-based but did not specify the revisions that should be made to achieve this.

 Contentions to amendments

-Environmental group Oceana Philippines expressed concerns over the amendments of the law, saying there was not enough consultations especially with municipal fisherfolk.
+Environmental group Oceana Philippines expressed concerns over the proposed amendment of the law, citing the lack of consultations with affected sectors, especially with municipal fisherfolk.

-The group demanded transparency over efforts from the Bureau of Fisheries and Aquatic Resources (BFAR) and the commercial fishing sector before introducing major revisions.
+The group demanded transparency, especially from the Bureau of Fisheries and Aquatic Resources (BFAR) and the commercial fishing sector, on the possible major revisions to the law.

 “It is more disconcerting to know that the direction of the changes that BFAR and the commercial fishing sector are pushing is to allow the unrestricted access of commercial fishing sector to catch fish within municipal waters, through an amendment to Section 18,” said Liza Osorio, Oceana’s legal and policy director.

 “We believe that there is no urgent need for drastic amendments; rather, it is more essential to implement the law.
-We must also evaluate the implementation status of the existing law at the very least,” the statement read.
+We must also evaluate the implementation status of the existing law at the very least,” they said in their statement.

-“Without this evaluation, it becomes challenging to make an informed decision on whether legislative solutions are indeed necessary, or if legislation is the appropriate solution to address the existing problems in our fisheries.” – Rappler.com
+“Without this evaluation, it becomes challenging to make an informed decision on whether legislative solutions are indeed necessary, or if legislation is the appropriate solution to address the existing problems in our fisheries,” they added. – Rappler.com

 There are no comments yet.
 Add your comment to start the conversation.